djmattyg007/useful-scripts/README.txt

 This adds a basic rule to iptables that drops all incoming traffic from a particular IP address.

+dialog_menu.sh

+This is an example script on how to use the dialog command.

 find-replace

 This implements a basic find+replace for the terminal.
 I've found that ~80% of